dezh-tech/immortal/CONTRIBUTING.md

 Follow these rules for help messages for CLI commands and flags:

 - Help string should not start with a capital letter.
-- Help string should not end with punctuation.
 - Don't include default value in the help string.
 - Include the acceptable range for the flags that accept a range of values.